As Harris picks Walz, George Floyd riots resurface as election issue

 When Kamala Harris announced Minnesota Gov. Tim Walz as her running mate Tuesday, it energized many Democrats for the 13-week Election Day sprint that lies ahead.
 Many Republicans, however, seemed equally eager to look backward – to two weeks in 2020.

-Black Minneapolis resident George Floyd was killed by a police officer on May 25 of that year.
+Black Minneapolis area resident George Floyd was killed by a police officer on May 25 of that year.
 Protests rippled across the country, with some of them accompanied by violence.
 Few Democratic officials faced criticism for their responses as acutely as Mr. Walz, for a delay in activating the Minnesota National Guard.

 Why We Wrote This